 You can get one of the hepatitis viruses without knowing it.
-Risk factors for hepatitis A transmission include consuming contaminated food or water, injecting street drugs, or men having sex with other men.
+Risk factors for hepatitis A transmission include consuming contaminated food or water or men having sex with other men.
+An infected person can also spread it by not washing his hands after going to the bathroom.
 Hepatitis B can spread by contact with blood or body fluids of an infected person, such as during unprotected sex or use of others' personal items, such as razors.
-Sharing needles with an infected person when injecting drugs can also spread hep B. Hepatitis A and B can lead to serious liver damage and even death.
+Sharing needles with an infected person when injecting drugs can also spread hep B. Hepatitis, especially hepatitis B, can lead to serious liver damage and even death.
 Ask your doctor if you should get a hepatitis A or B vaccine.

 Vaccines for Foreign Travel

 Travel vaccines aren't just a good idea.
 Some are required to enter certain countries.
 Keep current on your routine vaccinations.
 The CDC also recommends or requires other vaccinations depending on your destination.
 Plan on getting them 4 to 6 weeks before you leave.
 See the doctor even if your trip is closer than 4 weeks away.
 You may still benefit from vaccines or medication.
 Your doctor can tell you which vaccines can help you stay healthy.

 An adult pneumonia vaccine protects against almost all pneumococcal bacteria that can cause pneumonia, bloodstream infections, and meningitis.
 Pneumococcal pneumonia can be severe and deadly, killing about 50,000 adults every year.
 It can also cause bacterial meningitis.
 It's recommended if you're over 65, or if you're 2-64 and smoke or have asthma, a chronic illness, or a weakened immune system.
 Your doctor may recommend this vaccine if you're over 50 and live in an area with an increased risk of pneumococcal disease.